aknoesen/q2lms/docs/USERGUIDE.md

 **Interface Usage**:
 - **Take advantage of "Show All" default**: Review complete question sets for comprehensive course planning
-- **Use the main-area category selection interface strategically**: Focus on specific subject areas when working with large databases
+- **Use topic filtering strategically**: Focus on specific subject areas when working with large databases
 - **Leverage completion guidance**: Follow red completion notices to ensure successful export completion
 - **Choose appropriate operation mode**: Use Select Mode for curation, Delete Mode for cleaning